evelynnxu/EventSelfRegister/README.md

 ```
 DM me if you don't have a openai api key and I can share mine.

-Then enter your own information about RSVP replace the original "Natan" one in `openai_helper.py`:
+Then enter your own information which will be used to fill in the RSVP form in `openai_helper.py`:

 ```python
 def generate_answers_with_gpt(question_labels):